Nicholas0228/FineXtract/README.md

 Python Trainer.py
 ```

-The checkpoints will be saved in "checkpoints""
+The fine-tuned model checkpoints will be saved in the `checkpoints` directory.

-### Extracting Training images
+## Extracting Training Images

 Run the following code to generate images using the fine-tuned checkpoints.